-- 1. Follow steps 1 through 6 in "Inserting a route waypoint before the first or last waypoint in a route." - 2.
-Operate the cursor pad to place the cursor on a line connecting waypoints.
+- 1. Follow steps 1 through 6 in "Inserting a route waypoint before the first or last waypoint in a route." - Operate the cursor pad to place the cursor on a line connecting waypoints.
 The SPLIT LEG soft key appears and the line flashes when the line is correctly selected. - 3.
-Press the SPLIT LEG soft key.
-The line changes from solid to dashed. - The INSERT NEW WP soft key appears.
+Press the SPLIT LEG soft key. - 4.
+The INSERT NEW WP soft key appears.
 Dray the cursor to a new location or select an existing waypoint, in which case the INSERT WPT key replaces the INSERT NEW WP key. - 5.
 Press the INSERT WPT soft key (INSERT NEW WP soft key). - 6.
 Press the [MENU] key to close the menu.